aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

 <span class="image">![Add Reader](Graviton2_PI_TopSQL.png?raw=true)</span>

-After reviewing the Performance Insights metrics.
-Copy the results of the sysbench SQL statistics from Cloud9 terminal to notepad, we will use it to compare the results at the end of this lab.
+After reviewing the Performance Insights metrics, copy the results of the sysbench SQL statistics from Cloud9 terminal to notepad, we will use it to compare the results at the end of this lab.

 ## 3. Promote x86 based r5.large Aurora replica to become the primary instance.